metabase/metabase/docs/people-and-groups/authenticating-with-saml.md

 ## Synchronizing group membership with your IdP

-This setting allows you to assign users to Metabase groups based on an attribute of your users in your IdP.this setting may not correlate to group functionality provided by your IdP; you may need to create a separate user attribute to set people's Metabase groups, like `metabaseGroups`.
+This setting allows you to assign users to Metabase groups based on an attribute of your users in your IdP.
+This setting may not correlate to group functionality provided by your IdP; you may need to create a separate user attribute to set people's Metabase groups, like `metabaseGroups`.

 First, you will need to create a SAML user attribute that you will use to indicate which Metabase groups the person should be a part of.
 This created user attribute can be a XML string or a list of XML strings.
 Different IdPs have different ways of handling this, but you will likely need to edit your user profiles or find a way to map a user's groups to a list of Metabase group names.